Where is the Eilean Sionnach Lighthouse Cottage located?

-On the beautiful Isle of Skye of course!
+On the beautiful Isle of Skye of course, on Scotland's western coast.

 In the far southern end, just a short boat ride off the mainland, this Isle of Skye lighthouse is on its own private island.